 As a first-time mom, one of my greatest postpartum fears was Ava’s first bath at home.
-I already had two hand-me-down tubs, but the thought of using either of them made bathtime even more intimidating!
-When I got the Fisher-Price Rinse ‘N Grow Tub I was excited to dive in to my first baby bath.
+But when I got the Fisher-Price Rinse ‘N Grow Tub I was actually excited to dive in to my first baby bath.

 The tub was nearly ready to use out of the box.
 Assembly (if you can even call it that) was a piece of cake.
 We simply had to attach the sling using the color-coded clips and fill the tub with water.
 I didn’t find it necessary to read the manual, but the photos and concise descriptions do provide a full understanding of the tub’s functionality at just a quick glance.